Academic support

 Departmental support

 Please see departmental academic support for information about the local assistance your academic department can offer you.
-This includes support from your: Academic Mentor (previously Academic Adviser), Departmental Tutor (undergraduate), Programme Director (postgraduate), Programme Administration.
+This includes support from your Academic Mentor, Departmental Tutor (undergraduate), Programme Director (postgraduate), and programme administration team.

 Students supporting students